jcolomb/gintonic-blog/text/survey_analysis_report2.md

 We hope to provide the research community with a useful project folder structure template.
 A second survey will tell us how wide it could be applied, and whether domain specific templates may be needed.
 The template will get its full power when used inside the gin-Tonic application.
-Tonic will indeed automate several administrative tasks, like the production of sub-folders upon new experiments, and come with a predefined rule for sharing one's files in the lab.
+Tonic will indeed automate several administrative tasks, like the production of subfolders upon new experiments, and come with a predefined rule for sharing one's files in the lab.